wesley-hawes/real-estate-growth-ml/README.md

 ---

 ## Insights
-- High growth counties cluster in [insert your findings: e.g., Southeast and Mountain West].
+- High growth counties cluster in Southeast and Mountain West.
-- Declining counties are concentrated in [insert findings: e.g., Midwest and Rust Belt].
+- Declining counties are concentrated in Midwest and Rust Belt.
 - Top predictors included housing affordability, employment change, crime rates, and migration trends.
 - XGBoost outperformed linear and tree-based baselines, demonstrating the value of non-linear boosting methods in real estate forecasting.